 Give up?
-Retreat?
+Surrender?
 They had never done that before.
 Even when all was lost, when everything seemed helpless, the Toa Nuva always pulled through.
 They would never abandon the Matoran to their fate.

 But what if, by staying, the Matoran would be made to suffer?
 They had, effectively, already lost this battle.
-If they resisted, the Matoran might be tortured - or even killed.
+If they continued to resist, the Matoran might be tortured - or even killed.
 All because we don't know when to give up.
 What would he do?
 What should he do?

 "Come on, Kopaka," he said, using his powers to rebuild sections of earth that had fallen from the wall.
 "We've still got a city to save."

 Tahu hovered, high above the city, taking in the layout of the Rahkshi below.
 A small group on the bank were using Sonic blasts to breach another hole in the wall.
 None of them were paying attention to anything else going on around them.
 A rookie mistake.
 Tahu dived in on his Jetrax, taking aim at the intruders.
 The wall crumbled under the combined might of the sonic blasts, and chunks of stone and protosteel flew everywhere.
 Tahu squeezed the trigger.